Theorem411/10714-project/fx/fx_Tracer.md

 ## How Operations Are Intercepted

-+	`Proxy` Objects: The Tracer uses Proxy objects to wrap tensors and track operations performed on them.
++	`Proxy` Objects: The `Tracer` uses `Proxy` objects to wrap tensors and track operations performed on them.
 + Method Overriding: By overriding `__call__` and `__getattr__`, the `Tracer` intercepts calls to submodules and accesses to parameters/buffers.

 ## Inspecting and Parsing the forward Function

-When tracing an nn.Module, the Tracer needs to inspect and parse the forward method.
+When tracing an `nn.Module`, the `Tracer` needs to inspect and parse the `forward` method.
 Here’s how it does it:

 Unwrapping the Function:
 + The trace method uses `inspect.unwrap` to remove any decorators and get to the original forward method.